Login in Backend after Upgrading from 8.7.19 to 9.4 throws error

 Apart from that i wonder why you had an argon2i has for the old user in the database already, this indicates the algorithm is available for you, but isAvailable() still returns false.
 It would be cool if you could have a deeper look at that, maybe our hash detection is broken at this point.

-#2 Updated by Angelo Previtali about 1 year ago
+Updated by Angelo Previtali over 3 years ago

 Ok.
 It works now.

 1. I logged into the install tool in setting -> configuration presets -> Password hashing settings and choosed another encryption like i.e. "phpass".
 Afterthat i added a new admin-user and logged into the BE with this new user without problem.

 After that i set to the actual admin user (that did not worked anymore) a new password and tried to login into the BE. -> It's working again.

 Seems that by upgrading there is something you should fix on my opinion so that the BE users gets "converted" in the upgrade procedure already without setting up manually this like described.